exercism/bash/concepts/heredocs/about.md

 Note the position of the output redirection.
 All output from the while loop will be appended to the file `data.csv`.

-## Heredocs and Herestrings are Redirections
+## Heredocs and Herestrings as Redirection

-Because they are just redirections, they can be combined with other redirections:
+Because these are just forms of redirection, they can be combined with other redirection operations:

 ```bash
 cat <<< END_OF_TEXT > output.txt